Did you know that walking your dog entails much more than just meandering around the streets of your neighbourhood?

 1. Structured

 A structured walk is exactly what it sounds like!
 A structured dog walk achieves a specific goal or task.
 A structured walk can be as simple as getting into a routine, working on training such as loose leash walking or working on behavioural issues such as reactivity.
-A structured walk should only be done when the dog is in the green or yellow zone of learning, meaning their arousal levels are managed and they are capable of listening and it will be constructive.

 2. Unstructured